data-mermaid/mermaid-webapp/README.md

 If you would like to suppress missing act warnings in your test console, you can add `VITE_IGNORE_TESTING_ACT_WARNINGS=true` to `.env`

+#### Code style

+- React components are PascalCased according to React best practices.
+- React components are created as a result of unique functionality
+- CSS/SCSS Class names are created with BEM methodology for design intentions
+- Avoid using `!important` in CSS/SCSS
+- Event-handling functions begin with `handle`
+  - ie - handleClose, handleClick

 ## Deploying

 ### Pull Request Previews